shweta-nayal/sonu359/README.md

 - 👋 Hi, I’m Shweta
 - 🌱 I’m currently an undergraduate CS student.
 - 🤝 I’m looking to collaborate on some simple projects.
-- 📫 Tou can reach me through my mail: rsnayal4@gmail.com
+- 📫 You can reach me through my mail: rsnayal4@gmail.com

 <!---
 sonu359/sonu359 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.